North Pacific right whale: Bering Sea and Gulf of Alaska

-On August 10, 2004, a group of two were seen in the Bering Sea.
-Another sighting of 17 including two calves was noted in September, and one in the Gulf of Alaska.
+On August 10, 2004, a group of two was seen in the Bering Sea.
+Another sighting of 17, including two calves, was noted in September, and one in the Gulf of Alaska.
 In 2005, 12 right whales were seen in October just north of Unimak Pass.

 In August 2015, NOAA Fisheries conducted a three-week dedicated ship survey for North Pacific right whales in the Gulf of Alaska southeast of Kodiak Island covering 2,500 nautical miles with both visual observers and acoustic detection devices (sonobuoys).
-On March 10 and March 16 they heard calls from a single right whale in the area of Barnabas Trough southeast of Kodiak Island in the general area of the designated Critical Habitat.
+On March 10 and March 16, they heard calls from a single right whale in the Barnabas Trough, southeast of Kodiak Island, within the designated Critical Habitat.
 Despite intensive searching, they were unable to spot the animals visually.

-Review of more than 3,600 North Pacific right whale calls detected by passive listening devices between 2000 and 2006 strongly suggests that the whales migrate into the southeast Bering Sea in late spring and remain until late fall.
+A review of more than 3,600 North Pacific right whale calls detected by passive listening devices between 2000 and 2006 strongly suggests that the whales migrate into the southeast Bering Sea in late spring and remain there until late fall.
 The earliest were in late May and the latest in December.
 The peak calling period was July through October.
-Most were detected from shallow shelf sites within the designated Critical Habitat area.
-From October through December 2005, several calls were detected at the northwestern middle-shelf and the deeper shelf sites, suggesting that they may appear at different seasons and during migration.
+Most were detected at shallow-shelf sites within the designated Critical Habitat area.
+From October through December 2005, several calls were detected at the northwestern middle-shelf and deeper-shelf sites, suggesting that they may occur at different times of the year and during migration.